k8s-platform-hub/hello-angularjs/README.md

 The AngularJS microservice[1] sample code is inside the `microservices/www/app` directory.
 You can copy all your existing AngularJS code directly inside this directory, and start deploying it to Hasura cluster.

 ### Step 1: Add your AngularJS code in the microservices directory
-Copy all your exising PHP source code in `microservices/www/app` directory or replace the `microservices/www/app` directory with your app directory.
+Copy all your exising AngularJS source code in `microservices/www/app` directory or replace the `microservices/www/app` directory with your app directory.
 Ensure that the structure of the directory is coherent with the current structure.

 ### Step 2: Git add and commit
 ```